Memento

 📌 Lessons Learnt

-After investing significant time into researching, testing, and refining our designs, I've emerged with a project that I'm truly proud of.
-However, I did learn a few things in our pursuit for Memento:
+After investing significant time into research, testing, and refinement, I walked away with a project I'm genuinely proud of.
+Along the way, I also picked up a few lessons worth sharing:

 💎 The double diamond